 Beginners/Free: Call of Cthulhu Quickstart is a small booklet, available free as a PDF, that includes everything you need to run an adventure as well as the classic adventure The Haunting.
 If you just want to run a single Call game for Halloween or something, this is all you’re going to need.
 Even if you are planning on dropping a heap of money into the game, you should still download this as it’s also a great way to read and digest the basic rules in a short time and you don’t want to miss The Haunting.

 Core Rules/Optional: Call of Cthulhu Starter Set.
 Much like starter sets for D&D or the Star Wars games, this is meant largely to get some space on brick and mortar shelves and hopefully attract new players, but is not the full set of rules.
-It consists of three booklets boxed, because how can it be a boxed set otherwise, along with pre-gen characters and a set of dice–two decader d10s for bonus/penalty rolls and no d12 as CoC doesn’t use it.
+It consists of three booklets boxed, because that’s how Gygax did it, along with pre-gen characters and a set of dice–two decader d10s for bonus/penalty rolls and no d12 as CoC doesn’t use it.
 The first book is a solo adventure designed to familiarize the purchaser with the game.
 The second is a rulebook with a larger subset of the rules than the Quickstart.
 The third book contains three very well thought of classic scenarios updated to 7th edition: The Paper Chase, Edge of Darkness, and Dead Man Stomp.
 This is a hard one because you could honestly run CoC for years with this set.
 It doesn’t include the magic, automatic weapons, or chase rules, but it has everything you need for the classic type of scenarios.
 On the other hand, almost anyone running more than a couple of games will want the full rules and if you only want to run only a couple of sessions, there’s the quickstart.
+So if you want to run maybe one or two sessions a year as fillers, this would probably be a good purchase.
+Otherwise, I’d probably just get the Keeper book and maybe grab the PDF of the starter set for the adventures.

 Core Rules/Required: Keeper’s Handbook.
 This is the core book.
 It’s the complete rules.
 It’s the one you’re going to have sitting open at the table and refer to regularly.
 It has monsters.
 It has spells.
 It has player occupations.
 It has everything you need.
 While it’s occasionally available in softcover, you probably want the hardcover as it’s quite well constructed and should last for years.
 I have two, one of the shelf and one to actually use.
 I’d make a very strong suggestion to get it directly from Chaosium or from a store in the Bricks and Mortar program so you can get the PDF because there’s a lot of tables and flowcharts in the appendix that are useful if printed out.